hello again!! i’m glad you found it useful!

 well for one i’m super flattered that you’d come to me for this! thank you!! and uh i’m mostly a self taught artist? but i use tutorials and things so also not? i’m not really sure about that. i’m in college but i’m majoring in graphic design and i’ve only taken gen ed classes so far so. i usually try to figure stuff out on my own and then look up specifics which probably isn’t the best idea oops.

-and okay hm this is a loaded question. honestly the main way i learn is by looking at a bunch of art for hours on end in my free time because this is what’s fun for me (i mostly use deviantart but there’s some weird shit on there so it helps to hover and click “more like this” on art you like to find good stuff). i try to really pay attention to what techniques are used and i also mentally critique everything because it helps me figure out how to improve in my own art. that probably sounds bad i’m not judging people and don’t give concrit unless it’s asked for shhhhh. i have a folder on my computer full of thousands of drawings that inspire me in some way that i’ve collected over the years. i don’t use them for anything other than paying attention to the little techniques they use sometimes but it still helps and it’s a good way to figure out what direction you want to go in with your art.
+and okay hm this is a loaded question. honestly the main way i learn is by looking at a bunch of art for hours on end in my free time because this is what’s fun for me (i mostly use deviantart but there’s some weird shit on there so it helps to hover and click “more like this” on art you like to find good stuff). i try to really pay attention to what techniques are used and i also mentally critique everything because it helps me figure out how to improve in my own art (that probably sounds bad i’m not judging people and don’t give concrit unless it’s asked for shhhhh). i have a folder on my computer full of thousands of drawings that inspire me in some way that i’ve collected over the years. i don’t use them for anything other than paying attention to the little techniques they use sometimes but it still helps and it’s a good way to figure out what direction you want to go in with your art.

-the main way i used to get better was not something i’d suggest though. i’d never practice because it caused me too much anxiety that i wasn’t where i wanted to be but then i’d take on these pieces that were waaaay ahead of my skill level because i’m overly ambitious and a huge perfectionist about art and i’d just push myself on and off for months until i either gave up or forced it to look decent and wouldn’t even want to draw so yeah don’t do that! please be kind to yourself and your progression as an artist!
+the main way i used to get better until recently is not something i’d suggest though. i’d never practice because it caused me too much anxiety that i wasn’t where i wanted to be but then i’d take on these pieces that were waaaay ahead of my skill level because i’m overly ambitious and a huge perfectionist about art and i’d just push myself on and off for months until i either gave up or forced it to look decent and wouldn’t even want to draw so yeah don’t do that! please be kind to yourself and your progression as an artist!

 so yeah basically just try to be gentle with yourself and try to practice when you can and view everything as potential inspiration. i hope this was sort of what you were wanting? if you have any specific questions i’d be happy to answer :) i’ve honestly spent hours talking about art to people who don’t even care so it’s no hardship on my part